AI Computer Institute

 Finally, the ethical dimensions: facial recognition in public spaces (deployed in several Indian cities), algorithmic bias in loan approvals and hiring, deepfakes in political campaigns, and data sovereignty questions about where Indian citizens' data should be stored.
 These are not just technical problems — they require CS expertise combined with ethics, law, and social science.
 The best engineers of the future will be those who understand both the technical implementation AND the societal implications.
 Your study of data ethics and privacy: responsible ai in the age of aadhaar is one step on that path.

-Question 2: Formally specify the correctness properties of data ethics and privacy: responsible ai in the age of aadhaar.
-What invariants must hold?
-How would you prove them mathematically?
+Question 3: What are the limitations or failure cases of data ethics and privacy: responsible ai in the age of aadhaar?
+When should you NOT use it?

 Key Vocabulary